EPA for State and Local Governments

 -

-Hazardous air pollutants: Hazardous air pollutants are those known to cause cancer and other serious health impacts.
-The Clean Air Act requires the EPA to regulate hazardous air pollutants, also known as air toxics, from categories of industrial facilities.
-Learn more about hazardous air pollutants.
+Hazardous air pollutants: Hazardous air pollutants (HAPs) are those known to cause cancer and other serious health impacts.
+The Clean Air Act requires EPA monitor air quality and use the data to regulate HAPs from factories, refineries, boilers, and power plants.

 -